 How much time does it require?

 Each case is different.
-A CASA volunteer usually spends about 10 hours a month meeting with the children, speaking with others involved, and attending meetings or court hearings.
-Some volunteer opportunities require volunteer availability at a specific time each week, while other opportunities allow CASA volunteers to schedule their own volunteer times.
+A CASA volunteer usually spends approximately 10 hours per month meeting with the children, speaking with others involved, and attending meetings or court hearings.
+Some volunteer opportunities require volunteer availability at a designated time each week, while other opportunities allow CASA volunteers to schedule their own volunteer times.

 How does one become a CASA volunteer?

-Complete a volunteer application, including background check and references.
+Complete a volunteer application, including necessary background checks and references

 Particpate in a pre-training interview with a volunteer coordinator